Alberto García Aspe

 Alberto García Aspe Mena (born 11 May 1967) is a Mexican former professional footballer who played as a midfielder.

-Recognized for his character, discipline, and leadership, Aspe is considered one of the greatest Mexican footballers.
-He is best remembered for his time at Necaxa, during which the club enjoyed a remarkable era of success.
+Recognized for his character, discipline, and leadership, Aspe is regarded as one of the greatest Mexican footballers of all time.
+He is best remembered for his tenure with Pumas UNAM and later with Necaxa, during which the club experienced a remarkable era of success.

 On the international stage, Aspe made 109 appearances for Mexico over a fourteen-year period, scoring 21 goals.
 He represented the national team at the FIFA World Cup in 1994, 1998 and 2002.

 Club career

-Aspe made his professional debut in 1984 with Universidad Nacional in a match against Puebla.
+Aspe made his professional debut in 1984 with Pumas UNAM in a match against Puebla.
 He won the 1990–91 league title, with Pumas defeating Club América in the final.

 In 1991, Aspe was transferred to Necaxa, where he enjoyed the most successful period of his career, winning two consecutive league titles, the Copa México, the Campeón de Campeones and the CONCACAF Cup Winners Cup.

 In 1995, Aspe had a short-lived loan spell with River Plate in Argentina.
 He left the club without making a significant impact.

 Aspe joined Club América in 1997.
 He occasionally served as team captain, but the club experienced limited success during his tenure.

 He concluded his professional career with Puebla in 2002.